maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/more-voting-info/be-poll-worker-state.md

 section: "more-voting-info"
 priority: "Minor"
 ---

 What does it take to be a poll worker?
-You must be:
+You must be

 1. A registered California voter or legal resident of the United States.

-2. A high school student who:
+2. A high school student who
 	- Is a United States citizen
 	- Is at least 16 years old on Election Day
 	- Is attending a public or private high school